Jonnywdev/brain-power-quiz-site/README.md

 ![Images are now aligning](assets/images/height-working.png)

-I decided to make all images the same height manually using photoshop, I did this once I had made all images into webp file types.
+I decided to make all images the same height manually using Photoshop, I did this once I had made all images into webp file types.

 - Quiz question and answers don't load.